-Simryn Gill has a diverse practice, including making photographs, sculptures and collections, and writing and drawing.
-Her works are frequently informed by ideas about place and the passing of time – from her mournful photographs of abandoned buildings across Malaysia (Standing Still, 2000–03); to sculptural works created from found objects and consumer detritus, collected by the artist and assembled into new and poetic formations; to hand-beaded necklaces configured from the pages of books that the artist sources from friends and colleagues, then gives them back to wear (Pearls, 1999– ongoing).
+Gill has a diverse practice, including making photographs, sculptures and collections, and writing and drawing.
+Her works are frequently informed by ideas about place and the passage of time – from her photographs of abandoned buildings across Malaysia, Standing Still (2000–03); to sculptural works created from found objects and consumer detritus, collected by the artist and assembled into poetic formations; to hand-beaded necklaces made from pages of books sourced from friends and colleagues, then given back to them to wear, in Pearls (1999– ongoing).

 Born 1959, Singapore.
 Lives and works Sydney and Port Dickson, Malaysia.